eeditiones/jinks/profiles/registers/doc/README.md

 #### Index configuration

-This features requires a specific index configuration (see `collection.xconf`) to be available for `person` and `place` entries in the registers.
+These features requires a specific index configuration (see `collection.xconf`) to be available for `person` and `place` entries in the registers.
 Standard configuration is as follows:

 ```xml